 Rebecka Rosenquist MSc

 Rebecka Rosenquist is the health policy director at PolicyLab at Children’s Hospital of Philadelphia (CHOP) and is a member of PolicyLab’s leadership team.
 Ms. Rosenquist is responsible for setting and executing the center’s policy agenda and elevating PolicyLab’s research and profile among key external stakeholders.
-As part of this effort, she works to align the center’s policy goals with its research portfolio, drive the implementation of policy recommendations from PolicyLab’s research, and utilize PolicyLab’s research and expertise to be responsive to the needs of policymakers.
-Additionally, Ms. Rosenquist oversees the center’s relationship with CHOP’s Government Affairs department, partnering with them to get PolicyLab research into the hands of targeted local, state and federal policymakers.
+As part of this effort, she works to align the center’s policy priorities with its research portfolios, drive the implementation of policy recommendations from PolicyLab’s research, and utilize PolicyLab’s research and expertise to be responsive to the needs of policymakers.
+Additionally, Ms. Rosenquist oversees the center’s relationship with CHOP’s Government Affairs team, partnering with them to share PolicyLab’s work with local, state and federal policymakers.

 Ms. Rosenquist most recently served as the director of state engagement for Shatterproof ATLAS, a quality measurement system for addiction treatment programs.
 In this role, Ms. Rosenquist led Shatterproof’s partnerships with state agencies and stakeholders—including providers, payers and advocacy groups—in ATLAS pilot states.

 Prior to that, Ms. Rosenquist was the associate director for health policy at the Leonard Davis Institute of Health Economics at the University of Pennsylvania (Penn LDI).
 There, she worked to maximize the impact of Penn LDI’s research on policymakers and policy development, and led the researcher workgroup on Medicaid and an external partnership on expanding coverage.